os-chip-design/chip-design-intro/01_intro.md

 ## Tiny Tapout Workshop

- * We run a Tiny Tapeout workshop at DTU
+ * Matt Venn runs a Tiny Tapeout workshop at DTU
+ * Saturday 15th of January
- * From now knowledge to a chip in 4 hours
+ * From zero to a chip in 4 hours
  * [Tiny Tapeout Workshop](https://edu4chip.github.io/ttw2025DTU.html)

 ## Using Chisel